openservicemesh/osm/README.md

 #### On-boarding services to the OSM managed service mesh

 To on-board a service to the OSM managed service mesh, OSM first needs to be configured to monitor the namespace the service belongs to.
-This can be done by labeling the namespace with the OSM ID as follows.
+This can be done by labeling the namespace with the mesh name as follows.
 ```
-$ kubectl label namespace <namespace> openservicemesh.io/monitor=<osm-id>
+$ kubectl label namespace <namespace> openservicemesh.io/monitor=<mesh-name>
 ```
-The `osm-id` is a unique ID for an OSM instance generated during OSM install.
+The `mesh-name` is a unique ID for an OSM instance generated during OSM install.

 After a namespace is labeled for monitoring, new services deployed in a monitored namespace will be a part of the service mesh and OSM will perform automatic sidecar injection for newly created PODs in that namespace.